 If you are looking to come to the UK for a visit, then you can stay for up to six months.
 If you are from a certain country, then you will be exempt from having to first obtain a Visitor visa.
 People from these countries are classed as non-visa nationals.

 Everyone else is a visa national and required to first obtain a Visitor visa before entering the UK.
-A list of countries on the Visa National List is here under Appendix 2.
+A list of countries on the Visa National List is available here.

 You should be aware of the tight restrictions in terms of what you can do whilst in the UK on a Visitor visa.
 Most of the activities you can do on a Visitor visa come under the General Visitor category of Visitor visa.
 However, for some types of activities you will need to get a special type of Visitor visa.

 If you are simply coming to the UK to visit family or friends, or simply to the see the sights of the UK, then as a visa national you will need to obtain a standard General Visitor visa.

 You can expect your circumstances to be rigorously examined by an Immigration Officer.
 This is particularly the case if you are from certain countries which are considered by the Home Office to be ‘high risk’, either due to political/social/economic instability or due to there being a perception that individuals from certain countries will abscond.

 The Home Office is not supposed to discriminate based on nationality, yet our experiences suggest that an individual from, say, Pakistan or Iran, will have a far harder time getting a Visitor visa than an individual from the USA.